Click here to return to the main FAQ page.

 You can upgrade previously downloaded tracks to "iTunes Plus".
 You can find Apple's page telling you how to do this by searching for "About iTunes Plus", which will take you to support.apple.com/en-us/HT201616

-This might happen because the track is in a format which Transcribe! doesn't read, or it might be on a streaming service like YouTube or Spotify.
+This might happen because the track is in a format which Transcribe! doesn't read.
 Here are some suggestions.

 First, if you have the file on your computer but Transcribe! can't handle the format, then you may be able to make changes to your system to fix this.
 For example: